convey-stack/Convey.Docs/docs/distributed-tracing.md

 * [Convey](https://www.nuget.org/packages/Convey)

 ## Open Tracing
-Convey does not generates any default spans for your ASP.NET Core applications.
-However, this can be simply acheived by plugginig in [Open Tracing](https://opentracing.io/):
+Convey does not generate any default spans for your ASP.NET Core applications.
+However, this can be simply achieved by plugging in [Open Tracing](https://opentracing.io/):

 ### Installation
 `dotnet add package OpenTracing`